anvillasoto/60DaysofUdacity/README.md

 Given all these, it depends upon the scenario whether we prefer simple or complex models in doing sentiment analysis.
 The most important thing here is that we have options, and options are good! :)

-I would like to encourage @Frida, @PaulBruce, @Khush, @Jaiki Yadav, @ayivima and @Carlo David to keep up their good works.

 &#35;60DaysofUdacity